mlab817/faqs/src/bureau-of-agriculture-and-fisheries-standards/how-can-pgs-help-small-farmers-and-fisherfolk.md

 ---
  title: How can PGS help small farmers and fisherfolk?

-tags: ["pgs","help","small","farmers","fisherfolk"]

  ---

-### Bureau of Agriculture and Fisheries Standards
+## Bureau of Agriculture and Fisheries Standards

-## How can PGS help small farmers and fisherfolk?
+# How can PGS help small farmers and fisherfolk?

  - PGS primarily helps small farmers and fisherfolk by getting organically certified at a low cost.